Tenancy by the Entirety for Brokerage Accounts

 Two major firms present problems for couples seeking TBE ownership.

 Ameriprise Financial appears not to offer TBE.
-The Brokerage Client Agreement lists joint ownership options as “joint tenants or tenants-in-common” without mentioning TBE.
+The brokerage account agreement lists joint ownership options as “joint tenants or tenants-in-common” without mentioning TBE.
 The Change of Ownership Form provides checkboxes for JTWROS, Community Property, Single, and Other, but no TBE option.
-The Bank Deposit Account Agreement further states that all joint accounts are held as JTWROS and that the firm makes no representation about whether the account meets state law ownership requirements.
-Couples who use Ameriprise should contact the firm directly to explore whether the “Other” designation can accommodate TBE, or consider holding their TBE accounts elsewhere.
+The deposit account agreement states that all joint accounts are held as JTWROS and that the firm makes no representation about whether the account meets state law ownership requirements.
+Couples who use Ameriprise should explore whether the “Other” designation can accommodate TBE, or hold their TBE accounts elsewhere.

 Raymond James lacks clear documentation.
-Publicly available account applications, client agreements, and disclosure documents do not mention TBE.
-The Client Agreement acknowledges that joint ownership laws vary by state and places the responsibility on clients to verify their chosen registration, but registration options appear limited to JTWROS by default.
-Couples considering Raymond James should confirm TBE availability directly with the firm before opening an account.
+Publicly available account applications, agreements, and disclosure documents do not mention TBE.
+The account agreement acknowledges that joint ownership laws vary and places responsibility on account holders to verify their chosen registration, but registration options appear limited to JTWROS.
+Couples considering Raymond James should confirm TBE availability directly before opening an account.

 Fintech Platforms: Robinhood, Coinbase, and Webull

 Robinhood offers only one joint account type: JTWROS.
-The Customer Agreement states that JTWROS is the only joint ownership structure available and that customers are responsible for understanding how state laws affect their account ownership.
+The Customer Agreement states that JTWROS is the only joint ownership structure available.
 Joint account types not available at Robinhood include TBE, tenants in common, and community property.
-The platform does not disclaim TBE explicitly; it simply does not offer it.
 For couples who need TBE protection, Robinhood is not suitable for joint accounts.

-The Apex Clearing connection is notable because Apex is a well-established clearing firm that services numerous brokerages with traditional account titling infrastructure.
+Apex Clearing is a well-established clearing firm that services numerous brokerages with traditional account titling infrastructure.
 Fintech platforms that use Apex or similar traditional clearing firms may offer more flexible ownership options than platforms that built proprietary clearing systems from scratch.

 PlatformJoint AccountsTBE AvailableNotes